Florian-Katerndahl/TreeSITS-k8s/README.md

 #### One-And-Done Tree Species Classification Using LSTM-Models

 The original tree species classification workflow is presented in [this GitHub repository](https://github.com/JKfuberlin/SITS-NN-Classification).
 The Nextflow implementation currently focuses on inference only and disregards creation of training data and model training.
 All related files are inside `workflows/oad-lstm-classification`.

+The model used was only trained for a couple of epochs and thus produces nonsensical results.
+Nonetheless, it was used for workflow and cluster development/set up as it was the first one being *done*.

 #### One-And-Done Tree Species Classification Using Transformer-Models